-In the garden’s typically quiet time as summer’s flowers fade, part-shade loving anemones come into bloom with masses of refined and elegant pink or white flowers that burst open atop the plant’s willowy stems.
+In the garden's typically quiet time as summer's flowers fade, part-shade loving anemones come into bloom.
+With masses of refined and elegant pink or white flowers, these burst open atop the plant's willowy stems.

-While there are lots of anemones from which to select, we chose these four because each offers something unique that fulfills various gardening needs.
-From bigger blooms to super hardy to flowering groundcover, if you need a fuss-free late season bloomer (late July to October depending on the cultivar) that’s got romance to spare, anemones are for you.
+While there are lots of anemones from which to select, we chose these four.
+Each offers something unique that fulfills various gardening needs.
+From bigger blooms to super hardy to flowering groundcover, anemones are a fuss-free late season bloomer.
+(Late July to October depending on the cultivar.)
+These have romance to spare.

 Mass where you can gush over the double, deep-pink blooms that can reach up to 2 ft. tall!
 The “they only look delicate” blooms add a painterly effect to shady flowering borders and woodland gardens.
 Zone: 4 – 8 (See lead image for more.)